SandeepChatterjee66/DigitalSherlocks-ml4crypto/README.md

 This notebook serves as the main script for reproducing the results in the report and can be used to train and evaluate the models on your own.

-### 3. `trained_models.txt`
+### 3. `Trained_Models.md`
-This text file contains a list of the trained models, their configurations, and checkpoints.
-Each model entry includes details such as:
+This file contains a list of the trained models, link to download them, their configurations, and checkpoints

 - Model type (e.g., BERT, GPT)
 - Hyperparameters used during training